 Note: This is an automatic translation of the page content.
 For binding information, the original German text applies.
 (English) Show original

-If you belong to classes 8-12, perhaps there is something here: https://www.lesen-in-deutschland.de/journal/buchtipps-nicht-nur-fuer-jungen-fur-den-lesesommer-2025-1946
+If you belong to classes 8-12, then perhaps here is something for you: https://www.lesen-in-deutschland.de/journal/buchtipps-nicht-nur-fuer-jungen-fur-den-lesesommer-2025-1946

 Post: Johanna Wiesner